bodrick/awesome/TOPICS.md

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.

-## raspberry-pi

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
-Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [stjeong/rasp\_vusb](https://github.com/stjeong/rasp_vusb) - This repo explains how to turn your Raspberry Pi Zero into USB Keyboard and Mouse.
-Also provides sample code and binaries to control them.
-*   [home-assistant/core](https://github.com/home-assistant/core) - :house\_with\_garden: Open source home automation that puts local control and privacy first.
-*   [tiny-pilot/tinypilot](https://github.com/tiny-pilot/tinypilot) - Use your Raspberry Pi as a browser-based KVM.
-*   [jacklul/pihole-updatelists](https://github.com/jacklul/pihole-updatelists) - Update Pi-hole's lists from remote sources easily
-*   [anudeepND/whitelist](https://github.com/anudeepND/whitelist) - A simple tool to add commonly white listed domains to your Pi-Hole setup.
-*   [pikvm/pikvm](https://github.com/pikvm/pikvm) - Open and inexpensive DIY IP-KVM based on Raspberry Pi
-*   [alexellis/k8s-on-raspbian](https://github.com/alexellis/k8s-on-raspbian) - Kubernetes on Raspbian (Raspberry Pi)
-*   [OctoPrint/OctoPrint](https://github.com/OctoPrint/OctoPrint) - OctoPrint is the snappy web interface for your 3D printer!
-*   [SixBytesUnder/infoboard](https://github.com/SixBytesUnder/infoboard) - Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
-Intended for Raspberry Pi, but should work on any machine with NodeJS available.
-*   [jaredpetersen/raspilive](https://github.com/jaredpetersen/raspilive) - 📷 Stream video from the Raspberry Pi Camera Module to the web
-*   [Screenly/Anthias](https://github.com/Screenly/Anthias) - The world's most popular open source digital signage project.
-*   [thibmaek/awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources
-*   [shekit/peeqo-robot](https://github.com/shekit/peeqo-robot) - The world's first robot to interact through GIFs...'nuf said
-*   [MichMich/MagicMirror](https://github.com/MichMich/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
-With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
-*   [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements
-*   [XavierBerger/RPi-Monitor](https://github.com/XavierBerger/RPi-Monitor) - Real time monitoring for embedded devices
-*   [RetroPie/RetroPie-Setup](https://github.com/RetroPie/RetroPie-Setup) - Shell script to set up a Raspberry Pi/Odroid/PC with RetroArch emulator and various cores

-## raspberrypi

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
-Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [pikvm/pikvm](https://github.com/pikvm/pikvm) - Open and inexpensive DIY IP-KVM based on Raspberry Pi
-*   [XavierBerger/RPi-Monitor](https://github.com/XavierBerger/RPi-Monitor) - Real time monitoring for embedded devices

 ## self-hosting

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.